jstritch/easy-git-annex/README.md

 ## Node.js support

 This version of easy-git-annex runs on Node.js versions 12, 14, and 16.

-Node.js 12 end-of-life is 2022-04-30.
+The Node.js version 12 end-of-life date is 2022-04-30.
-Support for Node.js 12 will be dropped when version 18 support is added.
+Support for Node.js 12 will be dropped afterward.